virtuozzo/cloudscripting-docs/docs/creating-templates/conditions-and-iterations.md

   ]
 }
 ```
+where
 - `@` iterator number

-In this case every environment node will have only one conjunction by nodeId.
+In this case every environment node will have only one conjunction by node ID.